alekseykonoiko/Qbot_project/README.md

 # Qbot_project
 CNN for classification and quantification of water content in different substances.
-All hyperspectral inages and training data excluded from this repository due to large files sizes.
+All hyperspectral images and training data excluded from this repository due to large files sizes.
 Download them from OneDrive if don't have them.

 # Virtual Machine (VM) Instance Creation Setup